ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **Amazon Kinesis** is the streaming data platform of AWS and has four distinct services under it: Kinesis Data Firehose, Kinesis Data Streams, Kinesis Video Streams, and Amazon Kinesis Data Analytics.
 **Amazon Kinesis Data Firehose** allows you to load streaming data into data stores and analytics tools.
 It can capture, transform, and load streaming data, enabling near real-time analytics with existing business intelligence tools and dashboards you are already using today.
 It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
 You can use Amazon Kinesis Data Firehose in conjunction with Amazon Kinesis Data Streams if you need to implement real-time processing of streaming big data.
 **Kinesis Data Streams**
-	a. provides an ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
+	a. ==enables real-time processing of streaming big data.== provides an ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
 	b. is used to collect and process large streams of data records in real-time.
 	c. can be used for rapid and continuous data intake and aggregation.
 	d. has a built-in enhanced fan-out feature